npmdigital/rackspace-cloudfiles-cdn/readme.txt

 Moves files uploaded through Media Manager to Cloudfiles automatically, and rewrites URL in content.
 Optionally delete local files after CDN upload.

+= Beta Version 0.0.1 =

+Still working to get URL rewriting in all cases so you may not want to setup the delete local files cron job yet.
+This plugin should function as-is when creating a new client project and configuring the CDN prior to adding content.

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory 2.
 Activate the plugin through the 'Plugins' menu in WordPress